 Fair Trade Certification Program

 Driscoll’s is committed to the well-being of our workforce and their communities.
 This led us to establish our global labor standards and to work with our independent growers to ensure social compliance through audits and ranch improvement plans, but we knew we could do more.
-We partnered with Fair Trade USA because their certification not only aligns with our social compliance standards, but also generates a premium that goes directly back to the growing communities.
+We partnered with Fair Trade USA because their certification not only aligns with our social compliance standards, but also provides an opportunity for us to directly impact the local community and people who live and work in the region.
+The program demonstrates new ways for us to support our growers’ businesses and empower workers to be active in their community through the Fair Trade Premium.

 How Does the Fair Trade Certified Program Work?

 The Fair Trade Certified™ process includes a certification that upholds strict environmental and social standards that aligns with Driscoll’s comprehensive global labor standards.
+Fair Trade Certified™ berries are then sold with an additional price premium, which is collected and given to workers who harvested the fruit.
 A key benefit is a democratic system in which Fair Trade Committees made up of local farmworkers are elected to represent their communities and determine how funds raised through the premium will be invested.
-Through a combination of survey results and focus groups, the Fair Trade Committee elects the areas that will benefit them the most.
+Through a combination of survey results and focus groups, the Fair Trade Committee selects how to best spend the premium dollars and then works with their peers to vote on community development projects.

 Impact of Driscoll's Fair Trade Certified™ Funds